fibo/zeroconf-redux/README.md

 * *.browserslistrc*
 * *index.js*

-Assuming there is an *index.html* in the same folder as the *package.json* with a content like the following...
+Let's assume there is an *index.html* in the same folder as the *package.json* with a content like the following

 ```html
 <!DOCTYPE html>